theogiraudet/Bookshelf/docs/modules/environment.md

   :::
 ```

-*Get biome data at the current location:*
+*Example: Get biome data at the current location:*

 ```mcfunction
 # Once